EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 I worked with Ayushmann Khurrana during Nautanki Saala and I am waiting for him to watch my film.
 He has been busy shooting.
 His wife Tahira watched it but I am waiting for Ayushmann to see it.
 I look up to him.
 He is a very humble, well-mannered and a beautiful natured boy.
 I hope to imbibe that from him.

 I knew Ranveer Singh even before he got his first film.
 Obviously, we are not much in touch but he is still so warm every time he meets me.
-His energy and super-stardom is unbelievable.
+His energy and super-stardom are unbelievable.

 There's so much to learn from Ranbir Kapoor.
 I am his big fan."